 TikTok is more than a platform to provide entertainment; it has also inspired many hair and beauty trends.
-The butterfly haircut is the latest look that has been dominating the hair world.
-The name of this style is not the only cool thing about it, and it’s cut with a combination of short and long layers.
+The butterfly haircut trend is the latest look that has been dominating the hair world.
+The name of this style is not the only cool thing about it, it’s cut with a combination of short and long layers.
 The result will beautifully frame the face!
 You may have also seen it on some of the hottest young celebs, including Matilda Djerf, Sydney Sweeny, and Kaia Gerber (and we love a celeb-approved look).
 It is super flattering and full of movement and could be your new favorite hairstyle.
-Don’t believe us?
-Then look at the hair inspiration below and find out everything you need to know about the butterfly haircut to make up your mind about it!

 What is a Butterfly Haircut?

 The butterfly haircut has become viral because of its chic finish.
 This style is defined by soft layers with shorter strands around the crown to create fullness.
 The shortest layer will be cut around the jaw or chin length and is an excellent way to frame the face.
 To give you a better idea of this hairstyle, many have referred to it as the combination of a shag haircut and that gorgeous 90s-inspired Rachel cut (you know, from the hit series Friends).
 But where does the name butterfly come from?
 It is believed to have been named by celebrity hairstylist Sunnie Brook.
 This is because it’s meant to appear like the moving wings of these beautiful insects.